kurealnum/Mini-Workflows/README.md

 <br>

 # Best methods of practice for X + Outlining and workflows:
 Workflows for certain problems, where X is a problem, bug, question, ect.
 As previously mentioned, nothing here is intended to be a rigid solution to every problem.
-These workflows are meant to be `guidelines on how to tackle certain problems` [(design-patterns-for-humans)](https://github.com/kamranahmedse/design-patterns-for-humans#introduction).
+Similar to design patterns, these workflows are meant to be `guidelines on how to tackle certain problems` [(design-patterns-for-humans)](https://github.com/kamranahmedse/design-patterns-for-humans#introduction).

 <br>